 2. Peel and thinly slice the garlic cloves.
 Slash the sausage skins and squeeze out the sausage meat.
 Discard the skins.

-3. Pour 1 tbsp oil into a large pan and warm over a medium-high heat.
+3. Pour 1 tbsp olive oil into a large pan and warm over a medium-high heat.
 When the pan is hot, add the sausage meat and a good pinch of salt and pepper.
 Cook the sausage meat for 5-6 mins, stirring occasionally and using a wooden spoon to break the meat into small pieces.

 4. Add the sliced garlic and a pinch of dried chilli flakes to the sausage meat and cook for a further 2 mins, stirring.
 Raise the heat under the pan to high and pour in a glass of white wine.
 Allow the wine to bubble and reduce in volume by about half, then pour in 400ml chicken stock.
 Bring the sauce to the boil, then reduce to a gentle bubble and cook for 15 mins.

 5. Meanwhile, return the pan of water to the boil.
 When the sausage sauce has cooked for 15 mins, drop the orecchiette into the boiling water.
 Simmer for 6-8 mins, till just cooked with a little bite.
 When the pasta is cooked, drain it well.

 6. While the pasta is cooking, stir the broad beans into the sausage sauce.
 Cook for 3-4 mins, stirring often, till the sauce is tender and thick.

 7. Pick and roughly chop the mint leaves.